Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/features/motion-vectors.md

     1. The `MotionVectorGenerationMode` property is set to `ForceNoMotion` on the `MeshRenderer` or the `RenderParams.MotionVectorMode` struct member of the `Grphics.Render...` APIs.

+        > [!NOTE]
-        **Note**: the `ForceNoMotion` option requires a per-object motion vector pass to be rendered every frame so that the camera motion vectors for such objects can be overwritten with zeros.
+        > The `ForceNoMotion` option requires a per-object motion vector pass to be rendered every frame so that the camera motion vectors for such objects can be overwritten with zeros.

     2. The **MotionVectors** pass [is enabled on the material](https://docs.unity3d.com/ScriptReference/Material.SetPass.html) (for example, when a material has a vertex animation in Shader Graph or alembic animation).